-This performing arts course is a review of different styles of dance.
-Students are given the opportunity to learn a wide variety of dance styles including: hip hop, street jazz, Broadway, tap, contemporary, and cultural dances.
+This is an introductory performing arts course to introduce students to the history and technique of different styles of dance.
+Students are given the opportunity to learn a wide variety of dance styles including: Hip Hop and Street styles, Jazz, Broadway, tap, contemporary, and cultural dances.
 Students will learn dances choreographed by the teacher and they will also learn how to create their own dance sequences.
-They will have opportunities to perform in several shows throughout the year.
+They will also have exciting opportunities to perform in several shows throughout the year.